The Quabbin Controlled Deer Hunt

 Organization of the Controlled Deer Hunt

-Access will be restricted to designated gates.
-Hunters must check in and out by posted times on each day they hunt and obey all regulations and directions of DCR and law enforcement personnel.
+- Hunters must obey all regulations and directions of DCR and law enforcement personnel.

-There will be a limited number of Antlerless Deer Permits available to participating hunters in Petersham, so unlike in past years, not all hunters are able to purchase an Antlerless Permit.
+- There may be a limited number of Antlerless Deer Permits available to participating hunters; not all hunters may be able to purchase an Antlerless Permit.

 Instructions for Completing the Controlled Hunt Application